AdrianDanis/R4/RAVINGS.md

 Some kind of story for properly doing interrupt priorities? i.e. not fucking it up / ignoring it like in seL4.

+TODO FIXME
+ASIDS do not work as identification for proxy caps because then there is no way to actually enforce isolation, as two threads can 'guess' each others ASIDs and always be able to communicate.
+They need to have some kind of official reference to the other thread, but how to spread this without 'real' cap transfer on IPC?
+* Probably just have cap to PD that gives proxy rights in either direction

+Only need one kind of IPC.
+Have user allocated queue node.
+Asynchronous IPC is now putting a message in a node for delivery.
+Synchronous IPC is async + wait for node to be empty again.
+Not sure where that leaves something like call/reply?